McUsr/Index-2.0/README.md

 I'll take this a little bit slow in case this is the first time you are using a configure script.
 Go to **Configuring the project** if I am boring you.

+First of all: you can configure an "autoconfiscated" projects by two means, environment variables that steers the compilation, and prefixes to the configure script that controls the details of the compilation and installation,in this case, configure can do so much more, but that is all that is needed for this project.

 The C-compiler environment uses a series of environment variables for setting flags, and finding stuff, you can set those variables